dmmalam/wall-leecher/README.md

  Wall-Leecher
 ===

-What is it?
+Summary
 ---
-A command line wallpaper downloader written with Ruby's Event Machine that can download from a variety of sites.
+A Ruby Event Machine driven command line wallpaper downloader that can search from a variety of sites.

 Why?
 ---